 Feedback your agent can read.
 Every comment exports with its selector, quote and context — ready to apply in one pass.

-Reviewers see your rendered doc — never the raw file.
+Reviewers see the rendered document, not the source file.

 Comments live on their version; new revisions check off what's done.

-Invite clients & teammates as guests — never charged per reviewer.
+Invite clients and teammates as reviewers — never charged per reviewer.

 Other tools collect feedback.
-Markloop hands it to your agent.
-Every open comment comes back over MCP — or as plain structured files — with target selector, reviewer intent, surrounding context, and the version it belongs to, so the agent applies the whole batch in one pass.
+Markloop packages it for your agent.
+Every open comment comes back with its target, quote, reviewer intent, surrounding context, and version — over MCP or as plain files.
 No copy-pasting comments into prompts.
 No guessing what "that section" meant.

 Plain files.
 Any agent.
 Nothing runs on our servers — you apply changes locally and stay in control.

-Share a PRD or product spec, collect anchored comments and answers to your open questions, and let your agent fold them into the next version.
-No more Doc-paste graveyard.
+Share a PRD or product spec, collect comments and answers, and let your agent fold them into the next version.

 RFCs, architecture docs, migration plans — comment on the exact line, answer open questions, and track what's addressed across revisions.
 The feedback comes back ready for your agent.